Cloudnet NetCDF Convention

 Files and filenames

 Files should use the netCDF4 classic file format.
-Each level 1 (instrumental or model data) or level 2 (meteorological product) file should contain data from a single day.
+Each level 1 (instrumental or model data) or level 2 (geophysical product) file should contain data from a single day.
 The times reported in the file should be in hours UTC, so for instruments that operate continuously, each individual file should run from midnight to midnight UTC.

 Filenames should be of the form YYYYMMDD_WHERE_WHAT.nc or YYYYMMDD_WHERE_WHAT_ID.nc, where the fields are as follows: